m4tty-d/single-tasker/README.md

 ## Documentation

-The documentation can be generated with
+The documentation can be generated with:

 ```bash
 $ mvn site